deepdoctection/deepdoctection/docs/tutorials/analyzer_configuration_notebook.md

 Textract is the AWS OCR solution that can be accessed via an API.
 This is a paid service and requires an AWS account, installation of the AWS CLI, and a token.
 We refer to the official documentation to access the service via API.

+### Google Cloud Vision
+Google Cloud Vision is a paid service that can be accessed via an API.
+It requires a Google Cloud account, with access permissions set.
+The authentication is handled by the Google SDK which checks for credentials in [common locations](https://cloud.google.com/docs/authentication/application-default-credentials).
+We refer to the official documentation to access the service via API.

 ## Word matching